 Need help determining which pigging application is suitable for your project?
-Learn more about the ins and outs of pigging with B&W Energy Services’ comprehensive resource collection.
+Learn more about the ins and outs of pigging a pipeline with B&W Energy Services’ comprehensive resource collection.

 Pigging is a cleaning method that removes debris from the interiors of piping systems.
-It uses devices called “pigs” that travel through a pipeline to clean surfaces effectively.
 It’s the first step of the pre-commissioning process, as a system must be properly cleaned before pre-commissioning can begin.

 Depending on the kind of piping system being pigged, pigging services may be performed semi-annually or even weekly in your facility.
 For example, product lines or lines containing dry gas may be pigged quarterly or semi-annually.
 Crude oil lines near production may be pigged weekly or bimonthly.